miRkwood-RNA/miRkwood/miRkwood_installation.md

 then create a symbolic link or change the corresponding line in the programs.cfg file.

-- RNAcomp (piccolo)
+- piccolo
-RNAcomp is a "homemade" program that performs alignments.
+piccolo is a "homemade" program that performs alignments.
 It is stored in the ${local_programs} directory.

 3. Optional dependencies for abinitio pipeline